2004 Tennessee Titans season: Regular season

-In addition to their regular games with AFC South division rivals, the Titans played games against the AFC West and NFC North according to the NFL’s schedule rotation, and also played games against the Dolphins and the Bengals based upon finishing positions from 2003.
+In addition to their regular games with AFC South division rivals, the Titans played games against the AFC West and NFC North according to the NFL’s schedule rotation, and also played games against the Miami Dolphins and the Cincinnati Bengals based upon finishing positions from 2003.
+The Christmas Day game was the first occasion the franchise had played the Denver Broncos since the Houston Oilers met that team in 1995.
+This is because between 1978 and 2002 non-divisional conference games were scheduled exclusively based upon the preceding season’s finish without any rotary cycle.